Huakun-Lab/CAP-C-in-Arabidopsis/README.md

 ### Step1 Split raw fastq file
 Since the software SeqPrep used in the third step generally only performs single-threaded calculations, the original FASTQ files should be split into smaller FASTQ files first.
 ### Step 2 Zip Split fastq file
 In order to reduce storage usage, compress the split FASTQ files.
-The software used is Pigz, which can perform multi-threaded compression on sequencing files, speeding up data processing.
+We used pigz, which can perform multi-threaded compression on sequencing files, speeding up data processing.
 ### Step 3 Merge R1 and R2
 Use SeqPrep to merge the FASTQ reads.
 ### Step 4 Remove Linker